 Finistry

 What expenses can a self-employed dog walker claim?
-Mileage, CCC insurance, poo bags, branded clothing — with a worked tax calculation for UK walkers.
+Mileage at 45p/mile, CCC insurance, poo bags, branded clothing — with a worked UK tax calculation.

 Tax Essentials